woocommerce/wc-api-node/README.md

 # WooCommerce API - Node.js Client

-A Node.js wrapper for the WooCommerce REST API.
+A Node.js client for the WooCommerce REST API.
 Easily interact with the WooCommerce REST API using this library.

+**- 2019-07-29: This client is obsolete and will no longer receive updates, a new JavaScript library is available under the name of [`@woocommerce/woocommerce-rest-api`](https://github.com/woocommerce/woocommerce-rest-api-js-lib).**

 [![build status](https://secure.travis-ci.org/woocommerce/wc-api-node.svg)](http://travis-ci.org/woocommerce/wc-api-node)
 [![dependency status](https://david-dm.org/woocommerce/wc-api-node.svg)](https://david-dm.org/woocommerce/wc-api-node)